 "Proper Authorities" refers specifically to the IIHF Disciplinary body having jurisdiction to apply these playing rules to the matter at hand as set out and in accordance with the IIHF Statutes and Bylaws, IIHF Disciplinary Code and other relevant rules and regulations.
-The Proper Authorities shall review all incidents sanctioned with a Game Misconduct or a Match Penalty.
+The Proper Authorities shall review all incidents sanctioned with a Game Misconduct.